-Benzodiazepines (BZDs) are one of the most commonly taken psychotropic drugs, often used for anxiety.
-Prolonged use of BZDs is a widespread phenomenon in medical practice yet it may surprise you to know that these medications are really only meant to be used short-term.
-Both alprazolam (Xanax) and lorazepam (Ativan) are considered short-acting BZDs and when used for the right reasons are quite effective.
+Benzodiazepines are one of the most commonly taken psychotropic drugs, often used for anxiety.
+Prolonged use of them is a widespread phenomenon in medical practice, yet it may surprise you to know that these medications are really only meant to be used short term.
+Both alprazolam (Xanax) and lorazepam (Ativan) are considered short-acting benzodiazepines and when used for the right reasons, are quite effective.

-Many of you wonder: are they the same?
-Which is better?
-What is the difference between the two?
+Many of you wonder if they’re the same, which is better, and what’s the difference between the two.